A radically different approach to evaluation techniques

-The Cambridge Code has been proven to uncover the subconscious latent potential of both growth and risk that is present in all candidates but which lies beyond the reach of established psychological measurement.
-It is relevant across all industry sectors at many levels.
+The Cambridge Code has been proven to uncover the subconscious latent potential and well being profile of an individual which lies beyond the reach of established psychological measurement.

-The model looks at important characteristics and risks that are not available with alternative models.
+The model looks at important characteristics, aspects of well being and insights that are not available with alternative models.

 It is not behavioural but relational.
-It identifies the reasons why people behave as they do rather than just reporting on the resultant behaviours.
+It identifies the reasons why people behave as they do rather than just reporting on behaviours.

 It is not psychometric but psychoanalytical.

 Precisely because of these differences, The Cambridge Code can ‘perceive’ and distill what other instruments cannot.